OpenEdition/tei.openedition.localized/README.rst

 #########################################################

 This repository contains localized documentation for OpenEdition TEI documentation.
-It is based on master document placed in phpmyadmin repository.
+It is based on master document placed in tei.openedition repository.

 How to initialize
 =========================================================